demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-get-certificates-on-device

 ***
-Get the certificates on a device.
+Get the certificates on a device
+url: get /devices/{device_id}/certificates

 #### Base Command